akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 ## Changing Behavior

-After processing a message, plain typed actors are able to return the `Behavior` that is used for next message.
+After processing a message, actors are able to return the `Behavior` that is used for next message.

-As you can see in the above examples this is not supported by typed persistent actors.
+As you can see in the above examples this is not supported by persistent actors.
 Instead, the state is returned by `eventHandler`.
 The reason a new behavior can't be returned is that behavior is part of the actor's state and must also carefully be reconstructed during recovery.
 If it would have been supported it would mean that the behavior must be restored when replaying events and also encoded in the state anyway when snapshots are used.
-That would be very prone to mistakes and thus not allowed in Typed Persistence.
+That would be very prone to mistakes and thus not allowed in Akka Persistence.

 For basic actors you can use the same set of command handlers independent of what state the entity is in, as shown in above example.
 For more complex actors it's useful to be able to change the behavior in the sense